benders5e/benders5e/waterbender.md

 <div style="margin-left: 1.5em;">
 #### Purify Drink
 *Cost: 1 chi*
 You gain the abilities granted by the spell *Purify Food and Drink*, but only for liquids.
+You can also use this ability to filter any other particles (e.g., earth) out of the water.
 </div>

 <div style="height:1em;">